jnskm/jnskm.github.io/_posts/2022-09-11-minimalism-food.markdown

 Step 01: Grocery Shopping
 You’ll need to get dressed, tidy up your hair or put a cap on, get in your car or on your bike (don’t forget to take your reusable grocery bag and your mask if you think there will be a lot of people and a long checkout line), get there, find parking, and go through the isles and pick out your ingredients:

-= I prefer angel hair, so organic vegan angel hair pasta.
-Gluten-free is better.
+= organic vegan gluten-free angel hair pasta
-= Organic pasta sauce
+= organic pasta sauce
-= Organic garlic: I prefer these pre-minced.
-Saves a lot of time and effort.
+= organic (minced) garlic: optional pre-minced, saves time and effort
-= Organic onions
+= organic onions
-= Organic avocado oil
+= organic avocado oil

 (Of course, if you already have some of these ingredients you won’t need to buy them.)